 Kutna Hora is a small town with around 21K population in close proximity to Prague.

 I like to consider myself a bit of a traveler.

-I’ve traveled quite a lot for my young age but never have I ever visited a place with such a perfect organization structure as Kutna Hora.
-There is so freaking much to see and every attraction is in a few minutes’ distances from the other.
+I’ve traveled quite a lot for my young age but never have I ever visited a place with such a perfect organizational structure as Kutna Hora.
+There is so freaking much to see and every attraction is in a few minutes’ distance from the other.
 Not to mention the cutes streets and honestly the nicest people ever.

 We started our journey early in the morning when we took a train to Kutna Hora from Prague.
 It took us 40 minutes.
 It was basic Tuesday so I was not expecting many tourists.

 I was mistaken.

 On the train, we were sitting with a group of Chinese people and let me tell you a quick story of what happened.